Can you use bouillon while canning broth or stock? That’s the question in today’s Canning Chat!

 When I’m Canning Broth…

-Now, I never use bouillon or cubes in my broth when I’m canning it, either beef or chicken.
+Now, I never (or rarely) use bouillon or cubes in my broth when I’m canning it, either beef or chicken.
 I will use bouillon cubes if I’m canning meat, especially my elk and venison.
 The beef bouillon really does add a nice flavor to it.
 But for the chicken and the beef broth, when I am making it, I want it just to be the broth.

 If I feel like I want to add cubes or bouillon later, I can do it then.
 But you can put bouillon in the jar with your stock if you want to.